NIFTy-PPL/NIFTy/docs/source/start.rst

 ...................

 There are domains (e.g. the data domain) which have no geometry associated to the individual data values.
-In NIFTy4 they are represented by the :py:class:`FieldArray` class, which is dreived from :py:class:`DomainObject` and simply returns 1.0 as the volume element for every pixel and the total number of pixels as the total volume.
+In NIFTy4 they are represented by the :py:class:`FieldArray` class, which is derived from :py:class:`DomainObject` and simply returns 1.0 as the volume element for every pixel and the total number of pixels as the total volume.